 This proliferation is a very simple explanation of what happens in cancer.
 In lymphoma, cancerous lymphocytes proliferate instead of dying.
 For this reason, lymphoma is considered a lymphoproliferative disorder.

 Compared to healthy lymphocytes, malignant lymphocytes are often large or misshapen.
 They have a tendency to accumulate at the lymph nodes, which causes the nodes to swell.
-When lymph nodes swell—for whatever reason, including lymphoma—it is called adenopathy.
+The condition of swollen lymph nodes is called adenopathy.

 However, cancerous lymphocytes do not always collect at the lymph nodes.
 The lymphatic system is great for fighting infections because it traverses the entire body, but it also means that if a cancer should develop in lymphocytes, it can start virtually anywhere in the body.
 Therefore, lymphomas are divided into nodal lymphomas—those originating and affecting a cluster of lymph nodes—and extranodal lymphomas—those originating and affecting regions of the body beyond the lymph nodes.

 Lymphoma becomes extremely confusing when talk turns to subtypes of lymphoma, such as Hodgkin's lymphoma, non-Hodgkin's lymphoma, follicular lymphoma, diffuse large B-cell lymphoma, anaplastic large T-cell lymphoma, and many more.
-That explanation is beyond the scope of this short piece.
-However, suffice it to say that when lymphocytes become cancerous, they can become cancerous in several dozen different ways.
-When diagnosing lymphoma, a pathologist looks for certain identifiers and performs other lab techniques in order to determine which type of lymphoma the patient has.
+However, suffice to say that when lymphocytes become cancerous, they can become cancerous in dozens of different ways.
+When diagnosing lymphoma, a pathologist looks for certain identifiers and performs other lab techniques in order to determine which type of lymphoma.